 - Best in Class Award in the IMA (Interactive Media Award) - 'University' category 2015; and

-- Gold Award in the Web Accessibility Recognition Scheme 2016 (co-organized by the Office of the Government Chief Information Officer and the Equal Opportunities Commission) and 2018/19 (organised by Hong Kong Internet Registration Corporation Limited and co-organised by the Office of Government Chief Information Officer).
+- Triple Gold Award in the Web Accessibility Recognition Scheme 2020/21 (organised by Hong Kong Internet Registration Corporation Limited and co-organised by the Office of Government Chief Information Officer).

 The IMA (International Media Award) is an international awards competition aiming to raise the standard of excellence in website design and development.
 All submitted website entries are evaluated using five specific criteria, namely Design, Content, Feature Functionality, Usability, and Standard Compliance.
 The Best of Class Award is the highest honour given to websites through evaluation by leading web-related professionals.
 The PolyU Library website has an overall score of 488 out of 500.

 Web Accessibility is to ensure that the website contents are available for everyone, including persons with disabilities.
-To meet the Gold Award requirement, the website has to achieve all 24 judging criteria to incorporate basic and key web accessibility features and achieved Gold Award in three consecutive Scheme years.
+The website fulfilled 24 judging criteria set for web accessibility features and achieved Gold Award in three consecutive Scheme years.